 Better camera, Face ID and more

 The back of the device will have a single camera, and the design of the camera bump has not yet been finalized.
-So far, there are at least five different design variants that differ slightly.
-The iPhone SE 4 is expected to get a 48-megapixel rear camera, a significant improvement over the current model.
-In addition, the device will use a new OLED panel from the iPhone 14 and will forego the Touch ID home button, instead using Face ID as a biometric identification method.
-This is Apple's Face ID, internally referred to as "Pearl", and the associated hardware.
-Apple is also testing its own 5G modem, codenamed "Sinope", on the iPhone SE 4, which shows that this device plays an important role in the launch of the new hardware.
-The original plans to only use the new 5G modem in the iPhone 16 have been changed, and Qualcomm will supply smartphone modems for Apple until 2026.
+So far, there are at least five different design variants, each with slight differences.
+The iPhone SE 4 is expected to feature a 48-megapixel rear camera, a significant improvement over the current model.
+The device will also use a new OLED panel from the iPhone 14 and will forego the Touch ID home button, instead relying on Face ID as the biometric identification method.
+This involves Apple's Face ID, known internally as "Pearl," and the associated hardware.
+Apple is also testing its own 5G modem, codenamed "Sinope," on the iPhone SE 4, indicating that this device will play a key role in the launch of the new hardware.
+The original plans to use the new 5G modem in the iPhone 16 have been changed, and Qualcomm will supply smartphone modems for Apple until 2026.
 (Photo by DenPhoto / Bigstockphoto)